Skip to main content

 Operators of animal food vans need to meet the requirements set out in:

-4. CSIRO Standard for the Hygienic Production of Pet Meat: PISC Technical Report 88
+- Australian Standard for the Hygienic Production of Pet Meat: PISC Report 88